ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 7. Architecture Requirements Repository: provides a view of all authorized architecture requirements which have been agreed with the Architecture Board
 8. Solutions Landscape: presents an architectural representation of the SBBs supporting the Architecture Landscape which have been planned or deployed by the enterprise

+# Exam Experience and Tips
+So I did give the exam last week and passed it.
+My learning and experience:
+1. For Part I, practicing with books from Ramki (on Amazon) had a bigger impact on preparation levels.
+Similar questions were available in the exam.
+2. A lot depends on how well you remember ADM steps, Inputs, Outputs.
+Some areas I have indicated in notes above.
+I found it hard to remember this stuff all the time.
+Yet, this part of the exam is about memorization.
+3. Part II, with an online proctor was harder.
+There is no option to have a paper to note parts of question to work upon, and the reference PDF, when opened occupied the whole screen including the question.
+This, minor detail, was frustrating.
+The questions are wordy so it helps to note key objectives while trying to find answers.
+4. Part II is doable if you understand what to search for where, this is workable again if you practice Ramki Part II, that was a good resource to train yourself.
+5. It is important to remember what deliverables start, develop and get signed off in which phases.
+6. For Part II, Enterprise continuum was also a relevant section and Architecture Principles too.

+Drop in a question if you need help prepping.
+I took the exam after a 12-14 hour prep, and skipped sections mainly because I got quite sick and could not put in enough hours.